Murkirpus/ShieldPHP/README.md

-Redis MurKir Security v2.1 13.08.2025 - This is a new alternative revolutionary solution - only saves from stupid bots! https://github.com/Murkirpus/Redis-Bot-Protection
+Redis MurKir Security v2.1 13.08.2025 - This is a new alternative revolutionary solution! https://github.com/Murkirpus/Redis-Bot-Protection

 # ShieldPHP